Getting Started with aer

 cd ../ossc

---schema build/schema.gobto the finalaer testcommand if you generate a reusable schema for your application and want to pin tests to that metadata. aer package createruns inside theoslogrepository and uses its ownbuild/schema.gob, so the package metadata lines up with the source code.- Packages load straight from disk—you never need to install them in an org—which keeps integration logic intact.
+aer test force-app/main/default --package packages/oslog.pkgaer package createruns inside theoslogrepository and scans its metadata, so the package lines up with the source code.- Packages load straight from disk—you never need to install them in an org—which keeps integration logic intact.

 - Adjust the source path (